Welcome to the official website of the Association for British Calypsonians.

-The Association of British Calypsonians is a membership led charitable organisation with the aim of advancing and sharing the Caribbean art-form of Calypso in the UK and Europe.
+The Association of Calypsonians UK (reg name) is a membership led charitable organisation with the aim of advancing and sharing the Caribbean art-form of Calypso in the UK and Europe.
 The genre's modern off-shoot "soca" is also fast growing on the world music scene.

 We are always seeking new members.
 Whether you sing, spoken word, compose or play an instrument and want to explore the exciting sound of calypso, soca or fusion we would love to hear from you.

 If you are not musically inclined but want to learn about the culture there are other aspects such as carnival administration and event management you can support us with.

 Join ABC, learn the music, perform, travel, make new friends, have fun and develop your character!

 CALYPSO AND SOCA NEWS

 It's that time of the year again!
 Festival vibes are in the City's air and .... we have winners (and whiners and winers)!

 In two tremendous evenings of soca and calypso at the TabernacleG String and Sunshine & Nadiva could not retain their crowns.
 The new Groovy Soca champ is Santiago whose rendition ' feting fadder ' copped him the title.
 The Calypso title goes to Brown Sugar with her song 'Equality'